Don’t give up on the FAFSA, advocates for student financial aid urge

 Kvaal said the department has already received more than 11 million FAFSA submissions for the 2024-25 school year.

-Last week, the department said it has made “significant progress” in closing the gap in FAFSA submissions to an 8 percent decrease compared to this time last year, down from a nearly 40 percent decrease in March.
+Last week, the department said it has made “significant progress” in closing the gap in FAFSA submissions to an 8% decrease compared to this time last year, down from a nearly 40% decrease in March.

-For both undergraduate and graduate students, the FAFSA form is a key indicator for financial aid eligibility, which comes in the form of grants, loans, work-study funds, and scholarships.

 The form is also not exclusive to first-year college students, and those already enrolled must renew their application each academic year.